carlo-monti/beat_catcher_2/README.md

 ## Code

 The code has been developed with the ESP-IDF framework.
 After the framework is installed (in VSC or Eclipse), just clone the whole code into a new project and set the build target.
+This is the directory tree:
 ```
 ├── CMakeLists.txt
 ├── README.md